 How Does Addiction to Zoloft Develop?

 The pharmaceutical company that manufactures this drug claims that it is non-habit forming.
 Drug company-sponsored ads repeat this message as often as possible.
-Clinicians and physicians who dispense the drug parrot the message.
+Clinicians and physicians who dispense the drug may also be encouraged to parrot the message.
 “Non-addictive, totally safe.”

-However, numerous patients have developed Zoloft dependence problems and have experienced serious withdrawal symptoms.
-This particular antidepressant acts specifically to affect serotonin-processing brain cells and does not affect other neurotransmitter receptors much if at all.
-In reality, this substance can actually change brain chemistry so that the brain becomes dependent upon the presence of the drug in order to function.1,2,3
+However, numerous patients have developed Zoloft dependence problems and have experienced serious Zoloft withdrawal symptoms.
+This particular antidepressant specifically targets serotonin-processing brain cells and also blocks the reuptake of dopamine, though to a lesser degree.
+In reality, this substance can actually change brain chemistry with chronic use, so that the brain becomes dependent upon the presence of the drug in order to function, and crippled without it.1,2,3,11

 Zoloft Addiction, Half-life, and Euphoric Effects of the Drug

 This medication has a half-life of about one day (24 hours).
-Where the liver is compromised, this half-life has extended out to more like 50 hours.2 At the end of this half-life period is when the negative effects of addiction may start to appear.
-Individuals can become dizzy, depressed, anxious, and irritable when stopping this medication.
-Sufferers of antidepressant addiction may experience vivid dreams or nightmares, nausea, insomnia, electric zap sensations, and akathisia during withdrawal.
-The user will crave relief from these withdrawals, and will seek the euphoria that taking more of the drug provides, at least temporarily, until the next bout of withdrawal symptoms begins.
+Where the liver is compromised, this half-life has extended out to closer to 50 hours.2 At the end of this half-life period is when the negative effects of Zoloft addiction may start to appear.
+Individuals can become dizzy, depressed, anxious, upset, and irritable when stopping this medication.
+Sufferers of SSRI antidepressant addiction or dependence may experience vivid dreams or nightmares, nausea, insomnia, electric zap sensations, and akathisia during withdrawal.
+The user will crave relief from these horrible sensations and will seek the relief and perhaps some measure of euphoria that taking more of the drug provides, at least temporarily, until the next bout of withdrawal symptoms begins.
 This can become a repeating, agonizing situation, seemingly a trap from which there is no immediate escape.
 We can help.

-Antidepressant addiction is to be taken seriously, and with the best interest of patients, healthcare professionals often recommend a Zoloft addiction help plan for individuals to avoid the possible side effects of withdrawal and to overcome their dependence.
+Zoloft addiction should be taken seriously, and in the best interest of patients, healthcare professionals often recommend a Zoloft addiction help plan for individuals to avoid the possible side effects of withdrawal and to overcome their dependence.

 Zoloft Addiction and Akathisia